 - A price for pitch usually includes all utilities available at the pitch (electricity, water, drainage) and one tent or RV or a trailer.

 - While many people still don’t book their campsite spot in advance, we highly recommend you do so.
 The best places sell out quickly, and as a walk-in guest, you are usually left with places that nobody wanted in a first place (unless you get lucky).

 - Curfew is usually at midnight.

 - We strongly encourage you to stay at designated camping areas when camping in Croatia.
-While you can sleep in your RV on parkings, and wild beaches at your own risk, this is strictly prohibited.
+While you can sleep in your RV on parking lots, and wild beaches at your own risk, this is strictly prohibited.

 - Many campsites in Croatia are by the sea.
-It’s worth paying more for a seafront spot.
+It’s worth paying more for a seafront pitch.